-It is a state requirement that all dogs in Queensland are registered with their local council.
+It is a state requirement that all dogs in Queensland are microchipped and registered with their local council.

-When your dog/s are registered, you also receive one free release for all wandering dogs, discounts on parvo vaccinations, and will cost you less overall.
-All dogs found unregistered after 28 August 2020 will cost the owner five times the amount of the usual registration fee.
+When your dog/s are registered you receive one free release for that animal over the registration period and discounts on parvo vaccinations, which will cost you less overall.
+All unregistered dogs found wandering will cost the owner five times the amount of the usual registration fee.

 For more information contact Council on 4655 8400.

 Any occupier of a residence inside a town area within the Paroo Shire can only own a maximum of 2 dogs.
 For people wishing to own more than 2 dogs a completed Excess Animal and Breeders Permit Application must be submitted to Council along with a nonrefundable $60.00 application fee.

 If the application is successful, you will then be notified in writing to register all said dogs outlined in the original application.
 If the application is unsuccessful then you will be notified in writing to remove the said dogs outlined in the original application from the property by a set date.
 Failure to comply with then notice may result in fine and seizure of the said animals.